ksnip/kImageAnnotator/README.md

 You can either build the project as shared library by providing the flag `-DBUILD_SHARED_LIBS=ON` to cmake or `-DBUILD_SHARED_LIBS=OFF` to build as static library.
 When no flag is provided a static library is build.
-For windows we currenlty only support building as static library.
+For windows we currently only support building as static library.

 ### Integrate library